sarahwie/sarahwie.github.io/about.md

 permalink: /about/
 ---

-### Research Interests

-Deep learning-based methods for natural language processing, machine learning for social computing.
+Welcome to my personal site!
+I am a first-year student PhD student in the School of Interactive Computing at the Georgia Institute of Technology, studying computer science.
+My research interests are deep learning-based methods for natural language processing, and more generally machine learning with applications in healthcare and social computing.

 ### Contact me